Early Grab Backer Raises Southeast Asia Fund Amid Tech Rout

 “It’s a great time to be investing, especially if you are able to very properly distinguish signal from noise,” he said.
 “There are certain undervalued assets that exist in the market now that we should have greater exposure to.”

-Through 500 Global’s third and largest early-stage fund, Harnal and partner Khailee Ng plan to invest in 100 pre-seed to Series A companies over the next few years.
-They will provide checks of $250,000 to $500,000 across Malaysia, the Philippines, Vietnam, Thailand, Singapore, and Indonesia.
+Through 500 Global’s third and largest early-stage fund in Southeast Asia, Harnal and partner Khailee Ng plan to invest in 100 pre-seed to Series A companies over the next few years.
+They will provide checks of $250,000 to $500,000 across Malaysia, the Philippines, Vietnam, Thailand, Singapore, and Indonesia, focusing on areas such as rural digitalization, health care and food security.

 500 Global, which launched its first early-stage Southeast Asia fund in 2014, now has more than $2.4 billion in assets under management.
 It was one of the early backers of companies such as Singapore’s Grab Holdings Ltd., Indonesia’s eFishery and Malaysia’s used-car platform Carsome.
 The firm has backed more than 340 companies in Southeast Asia over the past nine years.